stevearc/dql/doc/topics/advanced_usage.rst

 Embedded Python
 ---------------
-DQL supports the use of python expressions anywhere that you would otherwise have to specify a data type.
-Just surround the python with backticks.
-Create your variable scope as a dict and pass it to the engine with the commands:
+DQL supports the use of python expressions anywhere that you would otherwise have to specify a data type by surrounding the python with backticks.
+Set the variable scope on the engine and run your query:

 .. code-block:: python

-    >>> engine.scope = {'foo1': 1, 'foo2': 2}
+    >>> engine.scope.update(foo1=1, foo2=2)
     >>> engine.execute("INSERT INTO foobars (foo) VALUES (`foo1`), (`foo2`)")

 The interactive client has a special way to modify the scope.
 You can switch